ozgend/pwnchk/readme.md

 ## pwnchk

-small wrapper for [pwnedpasswords](api.pwnedpasswords.com) to check if a password has been pwned
+small wrapper for [pwnedpasswords](api.pwnedpasswords.com) to check if a password has been pwned.

+available as a cli tool or as a library on [npm/pwnchk](https://www.npmjs.com/package/pwnchk)

+***note:**
+this code does not expose or send the input to any server. comparison is done locally via sha1 hash. check the official [api documentation](https://haveibeenpwned.com/API/v2#PwnedPasswords) for more details.*

 ### usage